MetOffice/simulation-systems/source/Reviewers/howtocommit.rst

-            * If a file hasn't changed you can optionally symlink forwards from the previous version (i.e. move the old file to the new KGO directory and replace it with a sym-link to the updated version) But do not do this if the old version was a major release revision(vnX.X), this is to allow intermediate revisions to be deleted later.
+            * If a file hasn't changed you can optionally symlink forwards from the previous version (i.e. move the old file to the new KGO directory and replace it with a sym-link to the updated version) But do not do this if the old version was a major release (vnX.X), this is to allow intermediate kgo installs to be deleted later.
             * Remember to RSync and update the bitcomparison table(see above).

     .. tab-item:: JULES